Desperate for ways to keep mice away from your home for good? Read on!

 Junk piles also need to be cleaned up and cleared out.
 If you have old stuff just laying around in piles on your property it’s time to clean up the mess.
 Remember, rats and mice carry diseases.
 You don’t want to do anything to encourage them to nest around your home.

 2. Store Feed and Seed in Metal Trash Cans Off The Ground

-Along those same lines, if you have livestock feed, bulk grains or seed, it’s best to store them in a metal container so that mice can’t chew through the can.
-Mouse droppings in your animals’ feed is dangerous for your livestock.
+Along those same lines, if you have livestock feed, bulk grains, or seed, it’s best to store them in a metal container so that mice can’t chew through the can.
+Mouse droppings in your animals’ feed are dangerous for your livestock.
 Again, make sure metal cans aren’t sitting directly on dirt or grass, otherwise they’ll rust and pests will be able to get in.